 A Path Forward

-There is no magic cure that’s going to wipe away all of the underlying supply chain gaps and risks that exist.
+There’s no magic bullet that’s going to wipe away all of the underlying supply chain gaps and risks that exist.

-To do that is going to take hard work and some creative thinking.
-However, a step in the right direction to solve the underlying risks does exist.
+That’s going to take hard work and some creative thinking.
+But, a step in the right direction to solve supply chain risk does exist.

 Both offer numerous advantages and should certainly be included on your roadmap, but pound for pound, nothing can give a boost to your supply chain (and supplier risk) management efforts quite like AI can.